-4.1 For the entire facility (Emission Point AA-000), in order to minimize the emissions of air pollutants, the permittee shall operate all air emissions equipment as efficiently as possible.
-Furthermore, the permittee shall perform routine maintenance on all air emissions equipment such that the equipment may be operated in an efficient manner.

-- 4.2 For Emission Point AA-001, the permittee shall operate the control flare according to the requirements specified in paragraphs (a) through (d): - (a) The flare shall be operated and maintained according to the manufacturer's recommendations. - (b) The flare shall be operated with no visible emissions as determined by EPA Method 22, except for periods not to exceed a total of five (5) minutes during any two (2) consecutive hours. - (c) The permittee shall maintain a flare pilot flame, auto ignitor, or any equivalent device at all times when emissions may be vented to the flare. - (d) The flare shall only be used with a combustion gas mixture whose net heating value is 300 BTU/scf or greater if the flare is air or steam-assisted.
+- 4.1 For the entire facility (Emission Point AA-000), in order to minimize the emissions of air pollutants, the permittee shall operate all air emissions equipment as efficiently as possible.
+Furthermore, the permittee shall perform routine maintenance on all air emissions equipment such that the equipment may be operated in an efficient manner. - (Ref.: 11 Miss.
+Admin.
+Code Pt.
+2, R. 2.2.B(10).) - 4.2 For Emission Point AA-008, the permittee shall operate the control flare according to the requirements specified in paragraphs (a) through (e): - (a) The control flare shall be operated at all times when emissions may be vented to it. - (b) The flare shall be operated and maintained according to the manufacturer's recommendations. - (c) The flare shall be operated with no visible emissions as determined by EPA Method 22, except for periods not to exceed a total of five (5) minutes during any two (2) consecutive hours. - (d) The permittee shall maintain a flare pilot flame, auto ignitor, or any equivalent device at all times when emissions may be vented to the flare. - (e) The flare shall only be used with a combustion gas mixture whose net heating value is 300 BTU/scf or greater if the flare is air or steam-assisted.
 If the flare is non-assisted, the flare shall only be used with a combustion gas mixture whose net heating value is 200 BTU/scf or greater.